-We know that we are classed as mammals, as are many other animals on the planet.
-With mammals sharing several other features apart from the ability to provide milk, why are we called mammals?
+We know that we are classed as mammals, like many other animals on the planet.
+Mammals share several other features, and I wanted to write this article about how mammals got their name.

-Mammals were named by Carl Linnaeus, the father of taxonomy.
-Linnaeus named mammals after the latin word mamma, meaning breast.
+Carl Linnaeus, the father of taxonomy, named mammals.
+Linnaeus named mammals after the Latin word mamma, meaning breast.

-In this article I look further into the reasons why we and other mammals got this name and look at the history of the name.
+I looked further into why other mammals got this name and their history in this article.

 Mammals all share several features that other animals don’t.
-They have hair or fur on their bodies, although some, like whales, only have this before they are born.
+Although some, like whales, have hair or fur on their bodies only before birth.

-Mammals’ ears have three bones that are unique to them while other animals don’t.
+Mammals’ ears have three bones unique to them, while other animals don’t.
 They all have a diaphragm that separates their heart and lungs from their abdominal cavity.

 Most are viviparous, meaning they give birth to live young (although there are notable exceptions, like the platypus).
 Among a few other features, mammals produce milk from mammary glands to feed their young.

-If mammals all share these similarities, why are we named after the latin word for breast?
+If mammals all share these similarities, why are we named after the Latin word for the breast?
 Where did the name mammal come from in the first place, and why do we call them by that name today?

 Aristotle – Pre-mammal Taxonomy

-Long before mammals were called mammals, Aristotle was trying to come up with different classifications for the animals he observed.
+Long before mammals were called mammals, Aristotle tried to come up with different classifications for the animals he observed.

-He divided animals generally into two types: those with blood, and those without blood, similar to the way in which we distinguish between vertebrates and invertebrates.
+He divided animals into two types: those with blood and those without blood, similar to how we distinguish between vertebrates and invertebrates.